Approach

 Hilma af Klint - The Swan No. 13

-As an integrative counsellor I use a range of modalities, philosophies and approaches which I adapt to suit each client’s specific needs.
-These are listed below.
-I believe in working collaboratively with my clients to discover what that might be.
+As an integrative counsellor, I use a range of modalities, philosophies, and approaches, which I adapt to suit each client’s specific needs.
+I believe in working collaboratively with my clients to discover what best supports them and consider the therapeutic relationship to be central to our work together.

 My position is to walk alongside you with whatever you may be going through.
 I welcome the thoughts and feelings that may be difficult to express elsewhere and will help you to understand them.